whitewhale/LWGalleries/README.md

 ## Gallery Types:
 ### Mini Gallery
 Mini gallery displays the first image in the gallery and opens the gallery fullscreen when clicked.
+Mini gallery theme is only loaded when the page has a mini gallery.

+Click to show fullscreen gallery with all gallery images.
+Go to the fullscreen gallery theme to change fullscreen settings.

+<br/><br/>
+---

+### Large Gallery
+Large gallery has a letterboxed image with 5 thumbnails down the left side.
-These gallery styles and scripts are only loaded when there's a gallery on the page.
+Large gallery theme is only loaded when the page has a large gallery.

+Click to show fullscreen gallery with all gallery images.
-Go to the fullscreen gallery to change the fullscreen settings.
+Go to the fullscreen gallery theme to change fullscreen settings.

 <br/><br/>
 ---
 ### Carousel Gallery

 Carousel gallery displays a slideshow of images that opens fullscreen when clicked.